2. What's in a name..?

 Two Decades Later

-It's great to see that now nearly 20 years later, in the wake of the BLM movement, other people are now finally switching on too & challenging the status quo.
+It's great to see that now 20 years later, in the wake of the BLM movement, other people are now finally switching on too & challenging the status quo.